iretes/GEO-classification/README.md

 | --log-transform, --no-log-transform | ✔️ | Whether to apply a logarithimc transformation (default: False). |
 | --std-samples, --no-std-samples | ✔️ | Whether to standardize samples (default: False). |
 ### Step 1.2 (optional)
-Run the script `integrate.py` to merge preprocessed datasets coming from experiments made with the same platform into a single one or to delete from them features that are not shared by all.
+Running the script `integrate.py` you can either merge pre-processed datasets obtained from experiments conducted on the same platform into a single one, or delete from them features that are not shared by all.
 ```
 python integrate.py [-h] --pkl-in PKL-IN [PKL-IN ...] --pkl-out PKL-OUT [PKL-OUT ...]
                     [--csv-out CSV-OUT [CSV-OUT ...]]